 Project by Tina Stewart, First Step Christian Daycare

 Tina Stewart owns First Step Christian Daycare and has a great idea to not only engage the kids she works with, but also local artists, singers, and residents.
-After successfully creating a walk-through and drive-through Nativity last year with her daughters, she will take her grant funding to extend this holiday tradition.
+After successfully creating a walk-through and drive-through Nativity in 2020 with her daughters, she used grant funding to extend this holiday tradition in 2021.

 “The Nativity scene will draw more people into the East Chattanooga Community during the Christmas season and will increase revenue for the business owners on Glass Street.”

-Tina will add two or three new scenes to the popular Nativity, working in partnership with local churches, Chattanooga Choral Society, and neighborhood residents and businesses.
-The Nativity project will engage local artists in painting backdrops; local kids will create ornaments and act as characters.
-Tina also plans to build a stage for singers to perform, hopefully creating a venue where artists can generate extra holiday income.
-We are excited to add a projection installation to the mix this year with the grant and know that her investments in lighting in the area will be a lasting benefit to the community.
+Tina added new scenes to the popular Nativity, working in partnership with local churches, Chattanooga Choral Society, and neighborhood residents and businesses.
+The Nativity project engages local artists in painting backdrops; local kids created ornaments and act as characters.
+Tina also built a stage for singers to perform and generate extra holiday income.

 Project by Christina Mack, Save A Lot

 Christina Mack manages the newly renovated Save A Lot.
 As part of her project, Christina supported helped connect the dots between local kids, fresh produce and the arts.